WuTheFWasThat/EigenSeeClearlyNow/README.md

 ## SHORT TERM TO-DO: ##

-- make distances/etc aspects of view configurable

-- look into load times
+- independence

-- do span game!
+- polish span game!
+- make span game 2! (hint: Try rotating the camera so that one basis vector lines up with the origin.
+You should be able to visually prove that this game is impossible!)

+- matrices!

 - figure out good color schemes
 - make gridding better?
+- look into load times

-- make TOC foldable
+- make distances/etc aspects of view configurable?
 - make keyboard handler more flexible?

 ## ROUGH ROAD MAP: ##